 Our jewelry - whether vintage or made from silverware or hardware - is designed to last a lifetime with proper care.
 While each piece is unique, there are a few common basics for taking care of these soon-to-be family treasures.

-Caring for silverware jewelry
+Caring for silver and silverware jewelry

 Caring for vintage jewelry